 - Kid-Friendly Track - This is for games where children are the preferred players.

 GMs should plan to begin their event on time and wrap up 0-15 minutes before the end of their chosen time slot to allow time to pack up everyone's things, clean up the table, and for everyone to get to their next event.
 Tables must be surrendered at your event’s ending time to allow the next event to start.

 All Convention events (marked as "ALL-CON") are ones which do not have a specific start or end time.
 Typically these are events you can join in at any time or at many times but not necessarily fitting the time slot system.
-Past All-Con events include the main computer room, Speed Painting, CotN Cards, and the Lost City of Barakus.
-If you would like to run something like this, note it in your Special Requirements box or email us at firstname.lastname@example.org before submitting your proposal.
+If you would like to run something like this, note it in your Special Requirements box and email us at firstname.lastname@example.org before submitting your proposal.
 ALL-CON events must be submitted by the event deadline to be considered.

 Dedicated Space Requests